 - Make sure the ground slopes away from your house to keep water from entering the foundation.7

 - Keep air conditioner drip pans clean and drain lines clear.8

 Mold occurs naturally outdoors, helping to break down leaves and wood.
 When there are high levels of mold and pollen outside, keep windows and doors shut.
-This step can keep outdoor allergens from affecting the air quality inside your house.8
+This step can keep outdoor allergens from affecting the indoor air quality and triggering asthma symptoms.8

 How does indoor air quality affect your asthma?
 Share in the comments below!